 PCT's management, with the participation of its principal executive and financial officers, has evaluated the effectiveness of its disclosure controls and procedures in ensuring that the information required to be disclosed in reports that it files or submits under the Exchange Act, as amended, is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms, including ensuring that such information is accumulated and communicated to management (including the principal executive and financial officers) as appropriate to allow timely decisions regarding required disclosure.
 Based on such evaluation, PCT's principal executive and financial officers have concluded that such disclosure controls and procedures were not effective as of December 31, 2022 (the end of the period covered by this Annual Report on Form 10-K), due to material weaknesses in internal control over financial reporting, as described below.
-Notwithstanding such material weaknesses in internal control over financial report on Form 10-K), present fairly, in all material respects, our financial position, results of operations, and cash flows for the periods presented in conformity with GAAP.
+Notwithstanding such material weaknesses in internal control over financial reporting, our principle executive and financial officers have concluded that the consolidated financial statements in Part II, Item 8 of this Annual Report on Form 10-K, present fairly, in all material respects, our financial position, results of operations, and cash flows for the periods presented in conformity with GAAP.